Physical Models of Embryonic Epithelial Healing: Physical models

 The first 3 terms, the bulk free energy, govern the degree of local alignment and is described as a Landau-de Gennes form, in products of $\mathbf{Q}$ with scalar symmetry, where $A$, $B$ and $C$ are phenomenological coefficients \cite{degennes1993}.
 Spatial variations in orientation are penalized through the fourth term, which accounts for splay (divergence), bend (curvature), and twist distortions in the nematic field, with an elastic constant $K$ \cite{frank1958}.

-{Hydrodynamic, polar and nematic models have been extensively applied to understand the mechanisms of embryonic healing and cell migration.
+{Hydrodynamic, polar and nematic models have been extensively applied to understand the mechanisms of cell migration { although not much use has been directed towards embryonic healing}.
 Early hydrodynamic models demonstrated how monolayer elasticity, adhesive tension, and lamellipodial crawling interact during closure, revealing that partial closure can occur even without lamellipodia \cite{arciero2011}.
 Further studies highlighted the role of gap shape and area in determining closure speed, with crawling aiding closure while adhesion hinders it \cite{arciero2013using}.
 More recent hydrodynamic frameworks have studied the influence of extracellular signal-regulated kinase (ERK) concentration fields on cell migration \cite{asakura2021hierarchical}.
 A continuum model linking single-cell behavior to collective migration showed that the activity of PIEZO1, a mechanosensitive ion channel, inhibits leader cell formation and suppresses directionality, emphasizing its inhibitory role in reepithelialization \cite{chen2024piezo1}.

 Active polar and nematic models have shown how active stress governs cell polarization patterns \cite{he2020theoretical}.
 These models also demonstrated that gap size, active contractility, and purse-string contraction influence the propagation of the wound front, with active contractility potentially leading to fingering instabilities at the edge \cite{zhao2023analytical, berlyand2024bifurcation}.
 At the subcellular level, nematic models have been used to study how the actin cytoskeleton behaves as a nematic fluid, influencing migration modes.
 For instance, curvature-induced tension anisotropies generate different actin flow patterns in concave vs. convex wound geometries, affecting how cells collectively polarize and migrate \cite{chen2019}. }